cyberspace7/release-action/README.md

 It should not be used if:

 - Commits are **pushed directly** to the main/production branch;
-- The release commit must include more than updating the `package.json` file, such as a changelog (the changelog is generated in the PR body and GitHub release).
+- The version update is not managed in the `package.json` file.

 ## Usage